Software-Engineering-Team-11/Project/README.md

 python code\main.py
 ```

-When user_id entered, click the "enter" key to autopopulate.
-If user does not exist will be added to Supabase for future reference.
-After inputting user_id click continue.
+After using this command, the player entry screen will pop up.
+Fill in the user ID field.
+Once you insert the ID, press the "Enter" key.
+This action will auto-populate the username if the player is in Supabase.
+If the user does not exist, they will be added to Supabase for future reference.
+Next, input the equipment ID and click "Continue" to bring you to the countdown screen.

 ## TEAM MEMBERS
 ```